Skip to content

 New developer?
 Try reading the Beginner's Guide for a gentler introduction.

-mise is inspired by asdf and uses asdf's vast plugin ecosystem under the hood.
+mise is inspired by asdf and can leverage asdf's vast plugin ecosystem under the hood.
 However, it is much faster than asdf and has a more friendly user experience.
-For more on how mise compares to asdf, see below.

 How it works